jmancini96/Amazon_Vine_Analysis/README.md

 ### Summary:

 It doesn't appear that there is any positivity bias for reviews in the Vine program.
-In fact, there's an 11% higher probability that a non-vine reviwer will leave a 5-star review compared to a vine reviwer.
+In fact, there's an 11% higher probability that a non-vine reviwer will leave a 5-star review compared to a vine reviewer.
 Another analysis would be to test for negativity bias, running the same calculations but filtering the dataset for 1-star reviews instead of 5-star reviews.